Last Updated: March 25, 2021

 This could be an adware that is not harmful by itself but will slow down your device or bombard you with malicious code.
 For example, hackers use adware to install cryptocurrency miners on their victims’ machines.
+This is called cryptojacking.

 Web & Exploit Protection